Wave function: Definition (one spinless particle in one dimension)

 The real parts of position wave function Ψ(x) and momentum wave function Φ(p), and corresponding probability densities |Ψ(x)|^{2} and |Φ(p)|^{2}, for one spin-0 particle in one x or p dimension.
-The colour opacity of the particles corresponds to the probability density (not the wave function) of finding the particle at position x or momentum p.
+The color opacity of the particles corresponds to the probability density (not the wave function) of finding the particle at position x or momentum p.